Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

   that a magic value indicating that the order is approved is returned upon calling validateOrder on the zone.

+### Order

-`Order`: A Seaport order.
+A Seaport order.
 Each order contains ten key components.

 ```protobuf
 message Order {